Helabrak/challenge-clustering/README.md

 Your boss was happy with your previous work on the bearing analysis, guessing faulty bearings was a piece of cake for you!
 The team came back to you for further expertise; They want to know what type of failures occur!
 Or rather, if the failures exhibit similarities to other failures.
 This is a perfect clustering challenge.

-The steps to do so the following was implemented:
+To do so I tried implementing the following :
     gathering of features (5+) of failed bearing dataset kmeans clustering of at least two features of the failed bearings visualization of said clustering